Language Detoxification with Attribute-Discriminative Latent Space: Method

 \paragraph{General language model.} In generic language modeling, the initially given input sequence is called as a \textit{prompt} $x_{1:m-1} = (x_1, \dots, x_{m-1})$ and the text sequence generated following it is called a \textit{continuation} $x_{m:n} = (x_m, \dots, x_n)$.
-The goal of language modeling is then generating coherent continuation $x_{m:n}$ to the preceding prompt $x_{1:m-1}$. where $P$ is the softmax function that calculate probability of next tokens from the input $x_{1:i-1}$.
-The model learns the distribution of the next sequence $x_{i}$ conditioned on the previously generated tokens, using the chain rule of probability as Equation~\ref{eq:general_language}.
+The goal of language modeling is then generating coherent continuation $x_{m:n}$ to the preceding prompt $x_{1:m-1}$.

+where $P$ is the softmax function that calculate probability of next tokens from the input $x_{1:i-1}$.
+The model learns the distribution of the next token $x_{i}$ conditioned on the previously generated tokens, using the chain rule of probability as Equation~\ref{eq:general_language}.

 \paragraph{Detoxified language model.} The detoxified language modeling could be considered as a controlled attribute text generation task, but always have to generate non-toxic attribute sequences even from the toxic prompts.
 This, referred to as language detoxification, is a challenging problem that requires strong attribute control while preserving the fluency of the LM.
-For language detoxification, the objective is to learn to generate texts toward the desired attribute $\texttt{a}$ (i.e., nontoxic) as follows: where $\overline{x}_{m:n}$ denotes the continuation that corresponds to the desirable attribute \texttt{a}.
+For language detoxification, the objective is to learn to generate texts toward the desired attribute $\texttt{a}$ (i.e., nontoxic) as follows:

+where $\overline{x}_{m:n}$ denotes the continuation that corresponds to the desirable attribute \texttt{a}.
 The objective is to learn the distribution of the sequence $\overline{x}_{m:n}$ conditioned on $\texttt{a}$ in an autoregressive manner.

-\paragraph{Dialogue generation model.} In the dialogue generation, the input sequence is called as a \textit{context} and the generated sequence is called as a \textit{response}.
+\paragraph{Dialogue generation model.} In the dialogue generation, the input sequence is referred to as the \textit{context} and the generated sequence is referred to as the \textit{response}.
 The dialogue generation model learns to generate context-related human alike responses.
 Since the dialogue generation models interact with users, language detoxification is an essential task for their real-world application.
 Similar to the detoxified language model, the dialogue generation model learns the distribution of the response sequence $\overline{x}_{m:n}$ conditioned on the attribute $\texttt{a}$ and the context sequence $x_{1:m-1}$, with an LM.